rodrigopolo/cheatsheets/360/readme.md

 5. In "Sticher" tab, select "Calculate oprimal size" and then export the image.

 > **Denoise:** You can use Topaz DeNoise AI before Topaz Gigapixel AI, and use Affinity Photo 2 to refine the horizon.
-> **Object removal:** You can use `tocubemap_nona.sh` to convert the equirectangular image to cubemap, then with Photoshop Generative Fill, remove objects, and then with `c2e.sh` convert it back to equirectangular.
+> **Object removal:** You can use `tocubemap.sh` to convert the equirectangular image to cubemap, then with Photoshop Generative Fill, remove objects, and then with `toequirectangular.sh` convert it back to equirectangular.
 > **Metadata:** You can copy the metadata from an already exported image and copy it to the new image with `exiftool -overwrite_original -tagsFromFile source.tif target.tif`

 ## Download a Facebook 360° image